 Skeptical?
 We’re happy to provide passive ETF-replicating portfolios for any of your managers, and you can validate our models’ accuracy for yourself by comparing predicted ex-ante with reported ex-post portfolio returns.

-Why not take a look at an analysis of one or two of your managers?
-We have all historical holdings data preloaded, so there’s nothing required on your part; just reply below with a couple of fund names or email email@example.com.
+Why not take a look at an analysis of one or two of your managers or, better yet, try the models yourself?
+We have all historical holdings data preloaded, so there’s nothing required on your part; just reply below with a couple of fund names or email firstname.lastname@example.org.

 * Exposures to market, sector, size, value, and interest rates (global models add region, country, and currency exposures) are the dollar-weighted sum of individual security market betas, sector betas, etc.